site.btaMedia Review: October 11

 POLITICS

-Duma and Telegraph write about Thursday’s ruling of the Sofia Appellate Court (SAC) to leave MP Dzheyhan Ibryamov, who had been charged with influence peddling, in custody.
+Duma and Telegraph write about Thursday’s ruling of the Sofia Appellate Court (SAC) to leave MP Dzheyhan Ibryamov, who had been accused of influence peddling, in custody.
 Ibryamov, the top-of-the-list candidate of the Alliance for Rights and Freedoms coalition in Shumen for the October 27 snap parliamentary elections, was detained on October 2 with marked banknotes totalling BGN 100,000.
 He was accused of promising to lobby for public contracts in the Defence Ministry in exchange for money intended for vote-buying.
 Trud and 24 Chasa also cover the topic with a focus on the testimony of one of the key witnesses in the case, Miroslav Todorov, who said that Movement for Rights and Freedoms honorary chair Ahmed Dogan had intended to kill one of the party's two chairs, Delyan Peevski.
 The developments follow a rift in the party amid what appears to be a battle over the control of the MRF between Peevski and Dogan.
 The MRF split into two warring factions, which sought separate registrations for the snap elections.
 The one behind Peevski will be running in the MRF-New Beginning coalition, Dogan's faction in the Alliance for Rights and Freedoms coalition.

 On bTV’s morning show, GERB-UDF’s Toma Bikov, who will stand as an MP in the upcoming elections, said that he believes there are no significant obstacles preventing Bulgaria from having a regular government after the elections.
 It should be clear who the ministers are and which party bears the political responsibility, he said.
 Bikov stressed that the government should include people with political experience who represent different segments of society.